r-dube/solarwinds/docs/_posts/2021-01-04-fireeye-news.md

 * Announced that Mandiant Advantage threat intelligence feed includes information on UNC2452, SUNBURST, Tear Drop, and Cobalt Strike beaconing

 #### Dec 24, 2020 [^feye20201224]
-* Provided additional details on Suburst's mechanisms to evade detection; included further information about SUNBURST internals
+* Provided additional details on SUNBURST's mechanisms to evade detection; included further information about SUNBURST internals
 * Announced work with Go Daddy and Microsoft to take over one of the DNS domains used by SUNBURST to "sinkhole" command-and-control traffic

 #### Jan 12, 2021 [^feye20210112]
 * Indicated that SUPERNOVA was not related to UNC2452 (although SUPERNOVA does affect SolarWinds Orion)

+#### Jan 19, 20201 [^feye20210119], [^feye20210119-2], [^feye20210119-3]
+* Documented methods used by UNC2452 to move from on-premise compromise via SUNBURST to Mircrosoft Cloud (Azure)
+* Provided details to implement a post-compromise remediation strategy across on-premises network and Microsoft cloud
+* Released PowerShell script to audit Microsoft Cloud deployment for IOCs

 ### References
 [^feye20201208]: [https://www.fireeye.com/blog/threat-research/2020/12/unauthorized-access-of-fireeye-red-team-tools.html](https://www.fireeye.com/blog/threat-research/2020/12/unauthorized-access-of-fireeye-red-team-tools.html)